Shaleeta/607-2024/Goblin.md

 I thought of adding more sound effects and background music but I didn't want it to be too distracting.

-My next issue for this week is to focus on putting together the audiobook cover and audio.
+My next issue for this week is to focus on putting together the audiobook cover and audio.📖🎵